mclab-hbrs/BBB-POC/writeups/FileWrite.md

 ![pic4.png](img/pic1.png)

+## Possible Exploitation
+Only files with the allowed filename extensions can be uploaded to the system under any path.
+That limits the files an attacker can overwrite.

-Maybe there is a way to make Java truncate a `File()`-path, maybe with spezial bytes.
+Maybe it is possible to make Java truncate a `File()`-path, so that the filename extension gets chunked off.
-However, we haven't found a way to do so, yet.
+However, we have yet to find a way to do so.